nizarakbarm/Bash-Check-Resolve-Domain/README.md

 # Bash-Check-Resolve-Domain
 A repository of bash script that can be used for checking domain resolving.
 You can run it using cron too

+## Requirement
+curl
+geoiplookup (you can search at your os repository which package that provide geoiplookup)

 ## How to Use
 1. Fill your domain at listdomain file
    Example: